CLOSER-Cohorts/archivist/README.md

 6. Copy `config/application.yml.dist` to `config/application.yml`
 7. Set the mailer and database password in the above file
 8. `rails db:migrate`
-9. Start server: `foreman run web`
+9. Start server: `foreman start` - you may need to instal the Foreman gem: `gem install foreman`

 This _could_ cause the webserver to start...